luka-hash/mpv-marks/README.md

 - `b` do (add) mark
 - `B` undo (remove) mark
+- `c` add cut command (for purposes of programmable editing, or something similar)

 ## TODO

-- [x] Add on-screen notifications
+-

 ## Licence

-This code is licensed under the terms of MIT licence (see `LICENCE` for details).
+This code is licensed under the terms of the MIT licence (see `LICENCE` for details).